fleetyeets/dd-firmware/README.md

-# dd-firmware
+# ddfirmware

-## What is dd-firmware?
+## What is ddfirmware?

-dd-firmware is a simple script for terminal use.
+ddfirmware is a simple script for terminal use.
 It queries dd-wrt.com for router firmware based on user input and writes it to the present working directory.

 ## System Requirements